-Report: More than 16,000 Iraqis killed by violence in 2016
+Report: more than 16,000 civilians killed in Iraq in 2016

 - Woman killed in wrong-way collision with ambulance on I-5

+Iraq’s special forces have largely been leading the push in Mosul’s east, while the Iraqi army has been advancing in the north of the city.
+Iraqi forces have retaken around a third of Mosul since the operation began in mid-October.

-The group considers five broad cause-of-death categories: executions by militants; suicide attacks; bomb explosions; gunfire not involving execution, and air attacks and shelling.
-Last year, the greatest causes of death were execution and gunfire, which accounted for more than half of all civilian deaths, it said.
+Iraq Body Count documents deaths from militants shooting captives, other gunfire, suicide attacks, bombings, air attacks and shelling.
+Last year, the greatest causes of death were the shooting of captives and other gunfire, which accounted for more than half of all civilian deaths, it said.

-Iraqi Body Count, which began documenting civilian deaths in Iraq after 2003, compiles reports from media outlets, non-governmental organizations and Iraqi government sources.
+The group began documenting civilian deaths in Iraq after 2003, and relies on media reports, non-governmental organizations and Iraqi government sources.
+The report said 17,578 people were killed in 2015 and 20,218 in 2014.

 The report comes only days after the United Nations in Iraq released a report that found 6,878 civilians were killed by violence in 2016.
-But the U.N.
-Assistance Mission for Iraq, known as UNAMI, said the numbers didn’t include casualties among civilians in Iraq’s western Anbar province for the months of May, July, August and December.
-It said it was hindered from verifying casualty numbers in conflict areas and those killed from secondary effects of violence.
+The U.N. mission said the numbers didn’t include casualties among civilians in Iraq’s western Anbar province for the months of May, July, August and December.
+It said it was hindered from verifying casualty numbers in conflict areas and from secondary effects of violence.

 The deadliest IS attack came in July, when a massive suicide bombing in a bustling market area in central Baghdad killed almost 300 people, the bloodiest single attack in the capital in 13 years of war.